 For someone who was harmed by a hurricane, using the imagery is a way of reclaiming the hurt they suffered, even appropriating the strength of the force that hurt them.
 But, for others to use it, it is trivializing that same hurt, re-imagining the destruction they suffered.
 It is not funny, from this perspective, to imagine that New Orleans could be hit again.

-I sympathize with Casey on this, but think it’s also an interesting topic for conversation.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+I sympathize with Casey on this, but think it’s also an interesting topic for conversation.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.